 1998.
 Graduated: Central Saint Martins College, London

 Boris Injac (b.
-Odžaci, Serbia, 1971) is a London based contemporary artist currently working between London and Novi Sad, Serbia.
+Odžaci, Serbia, 1971) is a London-based contemporary artist.

 The rapid advance of technology in the 1990s saw the computer as a new tool for making and creating art.
 During his studies, Injac worked on the production of experimental electronic music and was a founding member of Symphonic Asylum.
 In the early 2000s, Injac broke from the materialization of fine arts, but not from overall creativity.
 He founded a multimedia digital studio under the name Locomotiva and worked in the London Digital World of design, music, animation and videos related to dance culture and the DJ scene.
 Following this, he returned to his artistic practice and to the art scene itself.